 Someone once said “A celebration without cake is just a meeting.”
 How right they were.
 Whether it is birthdays, weddings, christenings, or any other form of celebration, cakes almost always feature.
-Recently Hawkshead Relish won Small Business Of The Year 2017.
-Having reviewed and used their delicious jams, chutneys and more recently spreads, I am absolutely thrilled for them.
+Hawkshead Relish recently won Small Business Of The Year 2017.
+After reviewing and using their delicious jams, chutneys and more recently spreads, I am absolutely thrilled for them.
 To celebrate their award I offered to make a cake featuring their best selling Raspberry and Vanilla Jam.
 Here is the Raspberry Vanilla Naked Celebration Cake made in celebration of such an amazing achievement.

 Three layers of light, vanilla sponge, sandwiched together with vanilla bean buttercream and raspberry vanilla jam.
 Covered lightly, yet incompletely with the same buttercream.
 Most of all, giving a very ‘on trend’ semi-naked finish to the cake.
 Finished with edible garden flowers, from my garden, that reflect the geographic location of Hawkshead Relish, situated in the historic village of Hawkshead within the English Lake District.

 Using locally sourced ingredients Hawkshead Relish do not use any artificial additives or preservatives.
 Completely free from nuts, their range is also suitable for vegetarians.
 Holding 50 Great Taste awards, each product is made in small batches using traditional methods.
 Resulting in outstanding taste and quality, from a family run business.